2023 Solar Incentives Guide for Coventry, OH - Tax Credits & Rebates

 State & Local Solar Incentives

 Some solar incentives may be offered at the local or state level.
-Like with federal incentives, these can include rebates, tax credits and more.
-Some incentives are ongoing, while others are only available for a limited time.
-Incentives might be provided by the Ohio government, or by your county or municipality.
+Similar to federal incentives, these can include rebates, tax credits and more.
+Some incentives are offered for only a limited time, while others are ongoing.
+Your local incentives could come from the Ohio government, or from your specific county or municipality.

 Next Steps for Installing Solar in Coventry